Wervice/zentrox/README.md

 ## 🗑️ Removing

-You can remove Zentrox by deleting the zentrox_server folder.
+You can remove Zentrox by deleting the `zentrox` folder located in your home folder.
 If you also want to erase all user & admin data, you can remove zentrox_data.
+__zentrox_data__ also contains Zentrox Vault.

 > [!IMPORTANT]
-> You can not restore your data using Zentrox after removing it once.

-# ❓ Why...

-## ...
-JavaScript?

-JavaScript is a very fast and extensible language.
-It features most of the things I was looking for and doesn't stress the hardware it runs on to much.

-## ...
-C?

-Zentrox also uses C to speed up certain tasks.
-C had the libraries and features I needed to change the system.

-## ...
-Express?

-Express is very fast and small.
-It can be extended using libraries.
-In addition to that, it also is very fast and lightweight on the system.
+> After your removed your data, it can only be restored using a utility like `testdisk`

 ## ✏️ Contributing